How to know it’s really the IRS calling or knocking on your door

 The IRS can assign certain cases to private debt collectors but only after giving the taxpayer and his or her representative, if one is appointed, written notice.
 Private collection agencies will not ask for payment on a prepaid debit card or gift card.
 Taxpayers can learn about the IRS payment options on IRS.gov/payments.
 Payment by check should be payable to the U.S. Treasury and sent directly to the IRS, not the private collection agency.

-Learn more about how to know if it’s really an IRS Private Debt Collector knocking on your door.
+Learn more about how to know if it’s really an IRS Private Debt Collector.

-IRS employees conducting audits may call taxpayers to set up appointments, but not without having first notified them by mail.
+IRS employees conducting audits may call taxpayers to set up appointments or to discuss items with the taxpayers, but not without having first attempted to notify them by mail.
 After mailing an official notification of an audit, an auditor/tax examiner may call to discuss items pertaining to the audit.

 Learn more about the IRS audit process.